More Catania flight cancellations following fire at airport

-Air Malta cancelled a further 10 flights to and from Catania after the Sicilian airport was damaged by a major fire last week.
+Air Malta on Monday cancelled a further six flights to and from Catania after the Sicilian airport was damaged by a major fire last month.

 The national airline said it had to cancel the flights due to the continued aircraft movement limitations imposed by the Catania airport.